igoobo/Jongno-Heat-Response-Interactive-Map/README.md

 - Provides AI-generated weather-based advice and information via a persistent notification banner on the map.
 - Integrates real-time weather data and KMA warnings into AI responses.
 - User-dismissible notification.
+- The chat feature utilizes the `K-intelligence/Midm-2.0-Base-Instruct` model.

 ### User Interface
 - Responsive design for both desktop and mobile devices.